Course Information Spanish 4AP

-Spanish 4 AP for Heritage Speakers
+Spanish 4 AP

 The AP Spanish language course is equivalent to a third year college course in Advanced Spanish language skills.
 This course is conducted almost exclusively in Spanish using authentic materials from the Spanish-speaking world such as short stories, newspaper and magazine articles, audio and video from a variety of websites, short films and excerpts from feature films and documentaries.
 Students will learn to analyze a wide diversity of authentic materials drawn from many different countries.
 Students develop their writing, listening, reading and speaking skills across the three communicative modes; Interpersonal (interactive communication), Interpretive (receptive communication), and Presentational (productive communication).
 Over the course of the year students will sharpen their language skills as they: